LuisDavidJM/ProjectBlog/README.md

 Users should be able to:

-- Ver la pagina desde cualquier dispositivo
+- View the page from any device
-- Ver animaciones en tiempo real y funcionales
+- View real-time and functional animations
-- Ver una sección de artículos de ejemplo
+- See a section of sample articles
-- Ver menus de navegación que no contiene links
+- See navigation menus that do not contain links
-- Ver un mapa integrado de Google
+- View an integrated Google map

 ### Screenshot